bitloops/blog/articles/the-journey-the-vision-changing-how-software-is-built.md

 In the past, software was thought of as a linear and organized process where you would define the requirements, design the system, code it, run some tests and then maintain.
 But this is no longer the case.

 Systems (or tech stacks) or organically evolving ecosystems and new features are idealized on a daily basis.
 Moreover, the ease of API integrations, and the spread of service-oriented architectures, means the possibilities are endless.
-However, this does mean that developers are increasingly worried about the unintended consequences of making certain changes, particularly if the code is not well structured or there aren’t any automatic tests.
+However, this does mean that developers are increasingly worried about the unintended consequences of making certain changes, particularly if the code is not well structured or there aren’t any automated tests.

 Any system will eventually mature into a complex array of services, objects, interfaces and infrastructure, and most of the time, additional features only make it harder to make further changes to the system.
 Developers need to be able to understand (and train new developers), maintain and extend systems with relative ease - they cannot spend most of the time understanding how the code works before writing new code.